 Finally, the most recent species to become the prey of the avid flyfisherman is the unlikely, coral feeding Parrot Fish.
 This fish, with its small mouth and vice-like jaws, is as much of a challenge as a Permit, but has the advantage of not spooking as easily.

-On Gran Roque there are many lodges to chose from but the one that we prefer is the Posada La Terraza.
+On Gran Roque there are many lodges to chose from but the one that we prefer is the Villa Caracol.
 At this Lodge you will find a blend of services that accentuates the comfort of simple things with extraordinary attention, exquisite food, refreshing drinks, and a famously friendly atmosphere.
 It is a superior ‘posada’, each room with airconditioning, private bath and hot water.
 It is located in the village a few metres from the water’s edge.

 The programme can be organised for any number of days.
 However, our most popular programme allows for 6 full days of fishing with just 5 days away from the office.
 On arrival at Caracas on a Saturday flight you will be met and taken to the nearby airport hotel.
-You will then take a charter plane (or a commercial domestic flight – depending on numbers) for the short, early morning flight to Gran Roque.
-You will be met at the landing strip by the Posada representative and the head guide who will escort you on foot to La Terraza Lodge.
+You will then take a commercial domestic flight (or private charter) for the short, early morning flight to Gran Roque.
+You will be met at the landing strip by the Posada representative and the head guide who will escort you on foot to the Casa Play Lodge.
 As soon as you are ready, a full day’s fishing awaits you.

 After 6 full days fishing, Sunday to Friday inclusive, you will take the most conveniently timed return flight to Caracas on the following Saturday to connect with your international departure.